doctrine/sql-formatter/README.md

 ### Syntax Highlighting Only

-There is a separate method 'highlight' that preserves all original whitespace and just adds syntax highlighting.
+There is a separate method `highlight` that preserves all original whitespace and just adds syntax highlighting.

 This is useful for sql that is already well formatted and just needs to be a little